saber-games/expeditions-guides/docs/map_modding/creating_a_map/references/reference_browser.md

 ## Creating custom previews

-You can create **custom** previews for your references.
+When you save a reference, its preview is generated automatically.
+However, you can create **custom** previews for your references.
 To do this:

 1. [Open](./adding_references.md) the source file of the reference in the Editor by clicking it in the **File View** panel.